Hoxusik/Hoxusik/README.md

 Computer Science student at **Gdańsk University of Technology** focused on data engineering, Business Intelligence, and system analysis.
-I enjoy building data-driven solutions - from designing complex data warehouses to creating interactive dashboards and automated ETL pipelines.
+I am intrested in data-driven solutions - from designing complex data warehouses to creating interactive dashboards and automated ETL pipelines.